-“I wanted to bring Tekla into our firm several years ago, but the recession threw a wrench in my plans,” said Attolico.
+“I wanted to bring Tekla Structures into our firm several years ago, but the recession threw a wrench in my plans,” said Attolico.
 “It wasn’t until the economy got back on track that we revisited moving our steel detailing work to Tekla Structures.”

-Pittsburgh-based Seech Industries, a fabrication company that engineers, details and builds commercial, industrial and high-end residential structures, began using Tekla in 2011, but the catalyst for adopting a 3D detailing solution was different.
+Pittsburgh-based Seech Industries, a fabrication company that engineers, details and builds commercial, industrial and high-end residential structures, began using Tekla Structures in 2011, but the catalyst for adopting a 3D detailing solution was different.
 Seech Industries needed to view the Tekla models created by the firm’s outside detailers.

-“We started using Tekla BIMsight in 2011 and saw the benefit of detailing superstructures in 3D first-hand,” said Mark Haywiser, Vice President of Seech Industries.
+“We started using Tekla BIMsight in 2011 and saw the benefit of detailing superstructures in 3D first-hand,” said Mark Haywiser, vice president of Seech Industries.
 “Today we have three Tekla Structures licenses plus one viewer license and three staff modelers.
 Tekla Structures has enabled us to increase our in house detailing capabilities while widening our choice of fabricators and attracting business that requires 3D detailing capability.”

-Clear production & accuracy gains
+Clear production and accuracy gains

-Steel detailers who model their projects in Tekla agree they can complete jobs quicker and with greater accuracy, leading to more jobs and improving their relationships with clients and fabricators.
+Steel detailers who model their projects in Tekla Structures agree they can complete jobs quicker and with greater accuracy, leading to more jobs and improving their relationships with clients and fabricators.

 “With Tekla Structures, our projects are 100 percent accurate and we are able to complete them much faster than using CAD,” said Malm.
 “It has also pushed us to be more proactive at the beginning of projects by writing requests for information from the design team so that we can complete the model.
 It has improved our productivity immensely.”